Juvenile nasopharyngeal angiofibroma

 Plain radiograph

-Plain radiographs no longer play a role in the workup of a suspected juvenile nasopharyngeal angiofibroma, however they may still be obtained in some instances during the assessment of nasal obstruction, or symptoms of sinus obstructions.
+Plain radiographs no longer play a role in the workup of a suspected juvenile nasopharyngeal angiofibroma; however, they may still be obtained in some instances during the assessment of nasal obstruction or symptoms of sinus obstructions.
 Findings include 3:

-- visualization of a nasopharyngeal mass
+visualization of a nasopharyngeal mass

-- opacification of the sphenoid sinus
+opacification of the sphenoid sinus

-- anterior bowing of the posterior wall of the maxillary antrum (Holman-Miller sign) 7
+anterior bowing of the posterior wall of the maxillary antrum (Holman-Miller sign) 7

-- widening of the pterygomaxillary fissure and pterygopalatine fossa
+widening of the pterygomaxillary fissure and pterygopalatine fossa

-- erosion of the medial pterygoid plate
+erosion of the medial pterygoid plate

 CT

 CT is particularly useful at delineating bony changes.
 Findings are similar to those described above.
-Typically a lobulated non-encapsulated soft tissue mass is demonstrated centred on the sphenopalatine foramen (which is often widened) and usually bowing the posterior wall of the maxillary antrum anteriorly.
+Typically a lobulated non-encapsulated soft tissue mass is demonstrated centered on the sphenopalatine foramen (which is often widened) and usually bowing the posterior wall of the maxillary antrum anteriorly.
 There is marked contrast enhancement following administration of contrast, reflecting the prominent vascularity.

 Angiography (DSA)